 We all know Sydney is gorgeous at any time of the year, however, for most though visiting this beautiful city in the warmer months is much more appealing.
 Although Sydney is known for fabulous beaches, we tend to forget that Sydney is so much more.
-Check out what I believe is the perfect one-day itinerary for Winter.
+Check out what I believe is the is the best of Sydney in Winter in 1 day.

 The average temperature during Winter get down to as low as 8 degrees Celcius (46 degrees Fahrenheit) during the day so ensure you bring your jacket.
 The mild climate (well compared to some places across the world) is perfect for some of the walking tours that are far too hot during summer.